walkeriniraq/kul/README.md

 Near-term features:
 - Rendering of .html.erb files as html files
 - Compiling .js.coffee as javascript
-- Compiling .css.sass as CSS
+- Compiling .css.scss as CSS
 - Server / Application / Controller base classes and defaults
 - Implicit routing to templates and actions
+- "gem install kul" and "kul run" should get the server running
 - ?

 Long-term features: